shubhamjain-24/snapfundsapp/README.md

 This repository aims to assist you in beginning work on a MERN stack application with a solid file structure as a foundation.
 To get started make a copy of this template repo for your project teams.

-Certainly!
-Here's the modified paragraph for your README based on the provided package.json:

 Getting Started
-This project includes both the client application and the server application, and the node_modules directory will be present in two different places.
-To set up the project, follow these steps:
+**This project includes both the client application and the server application, and the node_modules directory will be present in two different places.
+To set up the project, follow these steps:**

-Run npm install from the root directory.
+**Run npm install from the root directory.**
 After this initial installation, run npm run-script install-all from the root directory.
 You can use this command anytime you need to install all modules again.
 This command is defined as a script in the package.json file.

 # Installing Dependencies

+**npm install**
+#Install root-level dependencies
+**npm run-script install-all**
-npm install          # Install root-level dependencies npm run-script install-all # Install dependencies for both client and server
+#Install dependencies for both client and server

 # Deployment
-This app is designed for easy deployment to Heroku.
-There is a script defined in package.json that automates the build and deployment process.
-For more information on deploying to Heroku, refer to the extra resources provided at the bottom of this file.
+If you have deployed the frontend and backend on Vercel instead of Heroku, you need to update the deployment-related information accordingly.
+The script in the package.json file that automates the build and deployment process might differ based on the hosting platform.

+**Assuming you have a vercel.json or now.json file for Vercel configuration, update your scripts section in package.json:**

+"scripts": {
+  "start": "react-scripts start",
+  "build": "react-scripts build",
+  "deploy": "vercel"
+}

+**Additionally, you might need to add "engines" field to specify the required Node.js version.**
+ For example:

+"engines": {
+  "node": "14.x"
+}
 # Scripts
-start: Start the client application.
+**start:** Start the client application.
-build: Build the client application for production.
+**build:** Build the client application for production.
-test: Run tests.
+**test:** Run tests.
-eject: Eject from Create React App
+**eject:** Eject from Create React App

 "scripts": {
   "start": "react-scripts start",